Home

 In the picture on the left you can easily see the "bacon strips" clearly showing where the layers of sediment covered one old lava flow then that in turn was covered by yet another round of molten lava.

 The section of Bruneau Canyon visible from the overlook is known as Five Mile Rapids.
-During the spring run-off, it is one of the most challenging stretches of white waer in the nation for rafters and kayakers.
+During the spring run-off, it is one of the most challenging stretches of white water in the nation for rafters and kayakers.

 While we can not see them, rhyolite canyons dominate the Bruneau/Jarbidge landscape.
-These canyons are noted for nearly contnuous, vertical, monolithic rock walls that rise directly from the river channel, and countless majestic rock spires, called hoodoos.
+These canyons are noted for nearly continuous, vertical, monolithic rock walls that rise directly from the river channel, and countless majestic rock spires, called hoodoos.

 The basalt flows that stretch out from here were pushed up through large fissures in the earth's crust.
 As the flows cooled, they began to shrink and formed vertical fractures.
 This process is called columnar jointing.

-Eventually, these colums of rock fractured again horizontally leaving large blocks.
+Eventually, these columns of rock fractured again horizontally leaving large blocks.
 Eventually, the blocks break away and tumble to the base of the cliffs or into the river channel, constricting the river's flow and creating narrow, steep-gradient rapids such as those in the pictures.

 The blocks of basalt that tumble to the base of the cliffs are known as talus thus creating talus slopes at the bottom.